-A string object is a member of the type Object and is an instance of the String object which is a constructor.
+A string object is a member of the type Object and is an instance of the built-in String object.
 That is, a string object is created by using the String constructor in a new expression, supplying a string as an argument.
-The resulting object has an implicit (unnamed) property which is the string.
+The resulting object has an implicit (unnamed) property that is the string.
 A string object can be coerced to a string value.
 A string object can be used anywhere a string value is expected.